pnp/PnP-Provisioning-Schema/ProvisioningSchema-2016-05.md

 Attibute|Type|Description
 --------|----|-----------
-AdjustHijriDays|xsd:int|The number of days to extend or reduce the current month in Hijri calendars, optinal attribute.
+AdjustHijriDays|xsd:int|The number of days to extend or reduce the current month in Hijri calendars, optional attribute.
-AlternateCalendarType|CalendarType|The Alternate Calendar type that is used on the server, optinal attribute.
+AlternateCalendarType|CalendarType|The Alternate Calendar type that is used on the server, optional attribute.
-CalendarType|CalendarType|The Calendar Type that is used on the server, optinal attribute.
+CalendarType|CalendarType|The Calendar Type that is used on the server, optional attribute.
-Collation|xsd:int|The Collation that is used on the site, optinal attribute.
+Collation|xsd:int|The Collation that is used on the site, optional attribute.
-FirstDayOfWeek|DayOfWeek|The First Day of the Week used in calendars on the server, optinal attribute.
+FirstDayOfWeek|DayOfWeek|The First Day of the Week used in calendars on the server, optional attribute.
-FirstWeekOfYear|xsd:int|The First Week of the Year used in calendars on the server, optinal attribute.
+FirstWeekOfYear|xsd:int|The First Week of the Year used in calendars on the server, optional attribute.
-LocaleId|xsd:int|The Locale Identifier in use on the server, optinal attribute.
+LocaleId|xsd:int|The Locale Identifier in use on the server, optional attribute.
-ShowWeeks|xsd:boolean|Defines whether to display the week number in day or week views of a calendar, optinal attribute.
+ShowWeeks|xsd:boolean|Defines whether to display the week number in day or week views of a calendar, optional attribute.
-Time24|xsd:boolean|Defines whether to use a 24-hour time format in representing the hours of the day, optinal attribute.
+Time24|xsd:boolean|Defines whether to use a 24-hour time format in representing the hours of the day, optional attribute.
-TimeZone|ReplaceableInt|The Time Zone that is used on the server, optinal attribute.
+TimeZone|ReplaceableInt|The Time Zone that is used on the server, optional attribute.
-WorkDayEndHour|WorkHour|The the default hour at which the work day ends on the calendar that is in use on the server, optinal attribute.
+WorkDayEndHour|WorkHour|The the default hour at which the work day ends on the calendar that is in use on the server, optional attribute.
-WorkDays|xsd:int|The work days of Web site calendars, optinal attribute.
+WorkDays|xsd:int|The work days of Web site calendars, optional attribute.
-WorkDayStartHour|WorkHour|The the default hour at which the work day starts on the calendar that is in use on the server, optinal attribute.
+WorkDayStartHour|WorkHour|The the default hour at which the work day starts on the calendar that is in use on the server, optional attribute.
 <a name="supporteduilanguages"></a>
 ###SupportedUILanguages
 Defines the Supported UI Languages for a site.